Destiny Udogie: International career

 Born in Italy, Udogie is of Nigerian descent.
 He was a youth international for Italy.

 On 3 September 2021, he made his debut with the Italy U21 squad, starting in the 2023 UEFA European Under-21 Championship qualifying match against Luxembourg, which ended in a 3–0 win.

 On 6 October 2023, Udogie received his first official call-up to the Italian senior national team by head coach Luciano Spalletti for their UEFA Euro 2024 qualifiers against Malta and England.
 He then made his debut for Italy on 14 October 2023, coming on as a substitute in the 79th minute of the former match: in the process, he assisted Davide Frattesi's closing goal in a 4–0 victory.
 Three days later, he made his first international start in a 3–1 loss to England at the Wembley Stadium.
+Udogie sustained an injury during his first full season with Tottenham Hotspur which in turn ruled him out of the 2024 UEFA Euro and Italy's European Championship team.
+Italy was later eliminated in the Round of 16 by Switzerland.

+Style of play

+Considered to be a promising player in the media, Udogie is a tall, tactically versatile, quick, and physically powerful defender, with good technique, vision, and stamina, who likes to make attacking runs with the ball.
+He mainly plays as a left-sided full-back or wing-back, although he is also capable of playing as a wide midfielder, or in the centre of defence, or even in midfield as a mezzala or defensive midfielder.
+During his time at Tottenham, he improved his all-round gameplay, showing significant developments.
+He has cited Brazilian attacking left-back Marcelo as a major influence.